 Search Engines like lots of content and spend their days peering over their spectacles reading what’s written on your website, like an old school master marking your website and giving it a ranking.
 If the content is relevant, you will get a good mark.
 If not, you could end up in search engine detention. 🙁

 Learning about Search Engine Optimisation can be daunting for a small business owner.
-There are keywords and key phrases, long tail keywords, keyword density, blah blah blah.
-It may appear confusing and a lot of work.
+There are keywords and key phrases, long tail keywords, keyword density, etc. It may appear confusing and a lot of work.
+The good news is that keywords are not as important as they used to be.
 The main purpose of optimising your site for search engines is to get people to visit your site.
 Your content is for people and not for search engines.
 The people at Google work hard to present their users with quality answers to their queries.

-Google is the most popular search engine but Bing and Yahoo have about 20% of the market share.
+Google is the most popular search engine but Bing and Yahoo have about 14% of the market share.
 Yahoo uses Bing search engine for its search results.
-Baidu is a Chinese language search engine which explains why it has nearly 10% of the market share.
+Baidu is a Chinese language search engine which explains why it has more than 10% of the market share.

 Make sure that your content is relevant to your site.
 Try to provide your visitors with the type of information they are likely to be looking for.
 Provide your address, contact details and opening hours if applicable.
 Let people know what your business does.
 Make sure your content is accurate and does not have too many spelling and grammar mistakes.
 Google prefers pages that have more than 300 words.
 Keep your content fresh, by reading it regularly and make updates and additions when required.
 Remove content that is out of date.